8 Foods to Avoid When You Have Inflammation

 2. Refined vegetable oils

-So, consuming it regularly affects inflammation and worsens the symptoms of associated illnesses.
+Thus, consuming them regularly affects inflammation.
+In fact, it may worsen the symptoms of associated illnesses.

 Eating these foods is associated with: